rak-n-rok/Krake/docs/admin/bootstrapping.rst

     database, the resource will be replaced with its new definition.
 If not, an error occurs, and a rollback is performed.

+The content of the file can alternatively be passed by stdin, using the ``-`` option:

+.. prompt:: bash $ auto

+    $ cat file_1.yaml | krake_bootstrap_db -

+This can become very useful when starting the command with a container running Krake.
+If the file is not present in the container, and you do not want to use a volume, you can still execute the following:

+.. prompt:: bash $ auto

+    $ docker exec -i <krake_container> krake_bootstrap_db - < file_1.yaml

 Structure
 =========